The World

 The Heroes of Thylea

-of the Titans.
-Whatever your personal background, be you a native or an outsider you
+You are one of the heroes who has been called by the Oracle's prophecy to save the world from the tyranny of the Titans.
+Whatever your personal background, be you a native or an outsider you know that you are destined for greatness.

 All of Thylean history lies here.
 Ranging from "The Dark Ages", a time before mortals had the far-reaching civilisations that now bless the land, to the Oath of Peace was sworn and hostilities ended, to ofcourse, to the centuries since then, also known as "The Golden Age" or "The time of Mortals".
 Be aware that different cultures have different opinions on what actually happened in our long storied histories and there is some objection on the times before out great Kingdoms being called "The Golden Age" but as this work has been researched and penned by the esteemed Academy of Mytros you reader can be assured that it is entirely correct.